EndPointCorp/end-point-blog/2020/11/19/advanced-wordpress-customizations.html.md

 add_action('comment_post','email_comment');
 ```

-Here's another example that allows to perform a string replacement across the website by using the `add_action()` function:
+Here's another example that allows to perform a string replacement across the website by using the `add_filter()` function:

 ```php
 function replace_text($text) {